 In light of these findings, we argue that targeted hepatitis C prevention education is warranted.
 As we have already noted, the risk of environmental transmission of hepatitis C should not be overstated, but given current ambitions in Australia and around the world relating to the elimination of hepatitis C, attending to it makes sense.
 In closing, we offer some suggestions for the development of these materials for men who inject PIEDs.
-Although hepatitis C did not register as a source of concern for many participants in this study, many articulated a preference for reliable, scientifically based or otherwise legitimate health information.
-Possible transmission avenues to emerge from the data include: rubbing the injecting site after injecting, the absence of hand-washing after injecting, group and peer-to-peer injecting, particularly around initiation, and sharing vials and bladders.
+Although hepatitis C did not register as a source of concern for almost all participants in this study, many articulated a preference for reliable, scientifically based or otherwise legitimate health information.
+Possible transmission avenues emerging from the data include: rubbing the injecting site after injecting, the absence of hand-washing after injecting, group and peer-to-peer injecting, particularly around initiation, and sharing vials and bladders.
 Focusing health promotion materials on post-injecting practices and environmental blood may help engage this population, and in turn encourage more frequent hepatitis C testing.

 However, efforts to alert men who inject PIEDs to the possibility of hepatitis C and blood-borne virus transmission in general need to be approached sensitively.
 Among other things, attention needs to be paid to how the hepatitis C virus, side effects and transmission are represented (Winter, et al. 2011).
 As hepatitis C can be transmitted in small amounts of blood, or in ‘unseen’ blood, it can be inadvertently characterised as sneaky, aggressive and elusive (Fraser & Seear, 2011).
 These articulations can provoke anxiety and stigma both in relation to the virus itself but also in relation to people who inject drugs intravenously (Fraser & Seear, 2011).
 This is all the more pertinent for the development of targeted messages for PIEDs consumers who typically conflate hepatitis C with intravenous drug use, dirt and carelessness.
-To this end, we would suggest framing prevention efforts on better injecting technique and blood management via discourses of physical health, bodily care and satisfaction.
+To this end, we would suggest framing prevention efforts on better injecting technique and blood management via positive discourses of physical health, bodily care and satisfaction.

 To be read as informative and useful, this prevention education also needs to be grounded in the social dynamics and relationships that characterise PIED injecting.
-To this end, new resources should acknowledge that men who use PIEDs regularly inject with other people and within training partnerships, particularly around initiation, and in social settings.
+To this end, new resources should acknowledge that men who use PIEDs regularly inject with other people and within training partnerships, particularly around initiation, and in social settings and intimate relationships.
 Materials could acknowledge the reasons why men participate in peer-to-peer injecting, and also explain that it raises specific issues of blood management, especially if the person who is injecting has injected others beforehand (including themselves).
 These materials could also inform consumers that small amounts of blood in the environment are possible sources of hepatitis C transmission.
 Messages clarifying that it is not possible to assess whether a person has hepatitis C based on their appearance, or on a broad assessment of their ‘clean’ injecting practice, may also be useful.